cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

 To render templates I used the [`tera`](https://github.com/Keats/tera) crate.
 Tera has a similar syntax to Jinja2.
-It allows you to pass in a context map which contains data that can be accessed in the templates.
+It allows you to pass in a context map that contains data that can be accessed in the templates.
 Additionally it comes with nice built-in functions.
 For example, the publication date on this post is formatted using the `date()` built-in.